UummProject/uumm-prototype/support/Broken meritocracy.md

 Within the context of this document, I won't be refering to political systems or goverments specifically but to any decision making process.

-Also, because `power` is not the same as `power of making decisions` I'll redefine meritocracy to the following:
+Also, because `power` is not the same as `power for making decisions` I'll redefine meritocracy to the following:

 > ####Meritocracy is the idea that decisions should be taken by the entities better qualified for it.